guillermooo/sublime-undocs/source/customization/settings.rst

 =================

-As mentioned above, there are several types of ``.sublime-settings`` files controling several aspects of the editor.
+As mentioned above, there are several types of ``.sublime-settings`` files controlling several aspects of the editor.
 In this section only file type settings are explained.